 “I think it will be a good Christmas present for him and his family,” he said.

-After contacting the executive program of the Hospital Charity Care and Baptist, Figueroa went to the doctor’s office and he got Bustillo donate the operation, which cost between $ 7,000 and $ 10,000.
+After contacting the executive program of the Hospital Charity Care and Baptist, Figueroa went to the doctor’s office and he got Bustillo donate the operation.

 “I’m very excited and happy,” the patient said yesterday, just hours after the operation that practically “return” his face and smile.
 “I thank God, Baptist Hospital and Dr. Bustillo,” the immigrant, 26, who takes about five years living in South Florida and working in agriculture.